World Data System Constitution

 Terms of Reference of the ISC World Data System Scientific Committee

-As modified by the ISC Governing Board at its [meeting number and date]
+As modified by the ISC Governing Board at its virtual meeting on 19 April 2023.

 The 29th ICSU General Assembly (Maputo, October 2008) elected to formally launch WDS in 2009 as a replacement for the Interdisciplinary Body of the World Data Centers (WDCs) and the Federation of Astronomical and Geophysical data analysis Service (FAGS).